 Older children and adults may get a milder case of the disease.

-- when an infected person coughs or sneezes and another person breathes it in
+Whooping cough is highly contagious.
+It spreads when an infected person coughs or sneezes and you breathe it in.

-Because whooping cough is highly contagious, it can spread easily through families, childcare centres and schools.
-People who have been vaccinated against whooping cough can still get the disease – especially if they have not had a booster in the last 10 years.
+Whooping cough can quickly spread through families, childcare centres and schools.
+People who have been vaccinated against whooping cough can still get the disease — especially if they have not had a booster in the last 10 years.

 Some people may not know they have whooping cough because they do not have any symptoms or have only mild symptoms.
-They can, however still spread the disease to other people.
+They can still spread the disease to other people.

 If you have whooping cough, you can help stop the disease spreading by:

 - staying away from childcare, school, work or other places where you could spread the infection.
 Your doctor will tell you when you are no longer infectious.

 - covering your coughs and sneezes

 If you have close contact with someone who has whooping cough, your doctor may give you antibiotics to prevent you getting infected.
 Antibiotics may be given to: